wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cyclopskin.md

 **Cultures**
 1. The ones that live in caves.
 1. The ones that live on rafts.
 1. The ones that live as an upper cast among orcs.
 1. The ones that joined the local horde.
 1. The ones that ride on dinosaurs.
 1. The ones that tend to a primeval temple.

 **Features**
-1. They are affraid of the sky and birds.
+1. They are afraid of the sky and birds.
 1. They are half elves.
 1. They are half orcs.
 1. They see all other humanoids as rivals.